mehimself/mehimself/README.md

 For more complex and idiosyncratic data structures you may have to provide schemas, or instruct the LLM to retrieve them itself.

 In my experience LLMs are great at generating cypher queries.
 The top tier LLMs reproduce complex queries with hundreds of lines that took me days to refine in mere minutes.
 Combined with homomorphic encryption this approach allows your data to remain private even when using vendors without data processing agreement.
 This should also apply to SQL DBMS.

+This integration of knowledge goes way beyond corrective RAGs (CRAG).

 By vectorizing text fields, custom annotations, and document texts, you can embed products alongside knowledge terms for a dense and efficient memory architecture compatible with LLM prompt contexts.
 Such knowledge integration lays the foundation for a plethora of next-generation services.